-We do not currently own or operate manufacturing facilities for the production of clinical or commercial quantities of Zimura, our HtrA1 inhibitors, IC-100, IC-200 or any other product candidate we may develop.
+We do not currently own or operate manufacturing facilities for the production of clinical or commercial quantities of Zimura, IC-500, IC-100, IC-200 or any other product candidate we may develop.
 Although we rely and intend to continue to rely upon third-party contract manufacturing organizations, or CMOs, to produce our products and product candidates, we have personnel with experience to manage the third-party CMOs that we have engaged or may engage to produce our product candidates.
-We do not have any long-term supply arrangements other than as described below.

-Manufacturing of pharmaceutical and biological products is a process that generally involves procurement of starting materials, such as raw materials, chemical or biological synthesis in controlled environments, purification and post-production testing and analysis before the product can be released.
-Manufacturing processes can be complex and difficult to develop, especially for biological products such as gene therapies.
+Manufacturing of pharmaceutical and biological products is a process that involves procurement of starting materials, chemical synthesis or cell culture processing in controlled environments, purification and post-production testing and analysis before the product can be released.
+Manufacturing processes can be complex and difficult to develop, especially for products such as oligonucleotides and gene therapies.
 Even when a manufacturing process is successfully developed, there are challenges associated with scaling up a manufacturing process to produce quantities sufficient for clinical trials or potential commercial sales and producing high-quality materials consistently using a clearly defined manufacturing process.
 The manufacture of pharmaceutical and biological products is subject to FDA review and oversight.
 Having a well-defined process that can be validated is crucial to obtaining FDA approval of any product candidate we may bring forward.